 Preschool education in the United Kingdom and most other countries refers to any education or formal schooling that children between the ages of 18 months and 6 years go through.
 Possible topics in this area that maybe used as a dissertation topic about education are:

-• Has the introduction of the Montessori method to pre-school education improved the pre-school system?
+- Has the introduction of the Montessori Method to pre-school education improved the educational outcomes in the pre-school system?

-• Do Montessori-educated pre-schoolers fare better in language and math skills over other young scholars who have not been through the Montessori method?
+- Do Montessori-educated preschoolers fare better in language and math skills over other young pupils who have not been through the Montessori Method?

-• Should pre-schooling contain tests that measure the knowledge gained by students starting from a tender age of two years?
+- Should pre-schooling include tests that measure the knowledge gained by students starting from a tender age of two years?

-• Are the current students to teacher ratios in the pre-school system sufficient or should they be increased?
+- Are the current students to teacher ratios in the pre-school system in the UK sufficient, or should they be increased?

-• Should pre-school practitioners have more knowledge about teaching, learning, assessment and curriculum and less knowledge of child development theories?
+- Should pre-school teachers have more knowledge about teaching, learning, assessment and curriculum and less knowledge of child development theories?

 Primary school Education Dissertation Topics

-Known as primary school education or elementary school education in most of the developed world broadly covers students attending school between age six and 12 or 13 years of age.
+Known as primary school education or elementary school education in most of the developed world, it broadly covers students attending school between age 6 and 11 years of age.
 Issues for education dissertations in this area include:

-• Should primary school education consist of money management techniques and business studies?
+- Should the primary school curriculum include money management techniques and basic business studies?

-• Should there be more emphasis on environment preservation, energy conservation and green living as a part of the mandatory primary school curriculum?
+- Should there be more emphasis on environment preservation, energy conservation and green living as a part of a mandatory primary school curriculum?

-• How can mainstream primary school teachers’ breakdown the barriers to academic achievement in primary school education?
+- How can mainstream primary school teachers’ break down the barriers to academic achievement in primary school education among inner city pupils?

 Collegiate Education Dissertation Topics